reanne-ling/118i-personal/README.md

 - Helped lead the *Language & Communication Tools*
 - Aided peers on AI tools like the *Resource Recommender*, *Real-Time Availability Map*, and *AI ChatBot* with developing and debugging pages prior to deployment.

+*If you would like to see my personal contributions to this project please click on the folder: pages on this fork!*

 ## Difficulties

 - Some issues that we had faced during creation was trying to allow stremlit to utilize Reddit as well as fixing the secrets after deploying.